LASER: A Neuro-Symbolic Framework for Learning Spatial-Temporal Scene Graphs with Weak Supervision: Introduction

-In this paper, we propose a method called \ours\footnote{\underline{L}earning to \underline{A}lign for \underline{S}patio-t\underline{E}mporal \underline{R}epresentations.} to explicitly learn both spatial and temporal semantics with only weak supervision.
-One of the core challenges for weak supervision is the format of its representation. \ours\ uses an extended \textit{Linear Temporal Logic} (LTL) \cite{Pnueli1977TheTL} to provide a logic specification for video.
-LTL is a powerful specification language for describing temporal properties, such as the order of events.
-LTL strictly subsumes action sequences commonly seen in video-action alignment tasks, while capturing additional temporal nuances such as ``until'' and ``finally''.
-Moreover, it allows the expression of common-sense constraints, such as ``if one drops the sponge, it leaves one's hand.''
-Finally, combined with relational predicates over entities, it can specify the spatial semantics of video.
+We set out by designing STSL, a general and expressive \underline{S}patio-\underline{T}emporal \underline{S}pecification \underline{L}anguage for specifying fine-grained spatio-temporal properties.
+STSL is grounded in \textit{Finite Linear Temporal Logic} (LTL$_f$) \citep{de2013linear} which is used to describe temporal properties over finite traces of action and states.
+STSL subsumes action sequences commonly seen in video-action alignment tasks \citep{chang2019d3tw} while capturing additional temporal nuances such as ``until'' ($\mathbf{U}$) and ``finally'' ($\lozenge$).
+It also allows to express common-sense constraints for extra supervision.
+Finally, combined with relational predicates extracted from natural language, such as ``is pushing off'' and ``lies above'', it can even specify the open-domain spatial semantics of videos.

-In this work, we assume that the logic specification is given for each video.
-While such specifications are usually unavailable in existing datasets, they can be extracted from natural language captions or mined from common-sense knowledge bases.
-The challenge then is how to systematically learn the video semantics from the weak supervision provided by the specification. \ours\ adopts the neuro-symbolic learning paradigm \cite{huang2021scallop, manhaeve2018dpl, li2020closed, manhaeve2018dsl}, which is well-known for providing weak supervision via logical reasoning.
-In particular, we design an LTL specification checker based on Scallop \cite{huang2021scallop}, a general-purpose neuro-symbolic engine.
-The checker computes an \textit{alignment score} between a pair of predicted video semantics and an LTL specification.
-Through end-to-end differentiable reasoning, the video semantics can then be learnt by back-propagating the alignment loss for stochastic gradient descent.
-We show that this framework is capable of deriving semantic loss through temporal constraints, as well as contrastive loss through matching and non-matching video-specification pairs.

-We evaluate our method on two datasets, 20BN-Something-Something \cite{goyal201720bn} and MUGEN \cite{hayes2022mugen}.
-The LTL specifications collected from these two datasets exhibit diverse patterns, including action sequences, action pre- and post-conditions, evolving entity relationships, and common-sense temporal constraints.
-We qualitatively illustrate that our method learns high-quality video semantic representations, outperforming existing baselines.
-Moreover, we demonstrate that our method can be used in downstream tasks such as text-video retrieval, and provides benefits such as explainability and better accuracy.

-We summarize the main contributions of this work as follows: 1) we propose a novel semantic video representation learning framework with linear temporal logic specifications; 2) we design a loss function combining alignment loss, temporal constraint semantic loss, and contrastive loss for specification-guided learning; 3) we perform evaluation on two video understanding datasets, demonstrating superior performance on video semantics extraction and downstream tasks such as video retrieval.